Icing-Project/NDA/README.md

 ### 2. Install Python plugin runtime dependencies

-`CMakeLists.txt` enables `NADE_ENABLE_PYTHON=ON`, so the UI auto-load feature expects the Python plugins in `plugins_py/` plus their dependencies.
+`CMakeLists.txt` enables `NDA_ENABLE_PYTHON=ON`, so the UI auto-load feature expects the Python plugins in `plugins_py/` plus their dependencies.
 Either create a virtual environment or allow user installs (Ubuntu uses PEP 668 protections by default):

 ```bash
 # Option A: virtual environment (recommended)